 Definitions

 Developmental or remedial courses are generally designed to improve the skills of entering students who are not academically prepared for entry-level college courses, as determined by your institution.
 This survey focuses on developmental or remedial courses that address skills in mathematics and reading.
-Developmental or remedial writing courses should not be considered unless they have a substantial focus on improving reading skills.

 Please note: